 Tell about it.

-Elizabeth Brooke’s photography has been published in the Massachusetts Audubon Society newsletter, Cape Cod Times, Boston Globe, Provincetown Magazine, New York Times, Southampton Press, Provincetown Independent, Wicked Local Cape Cod, Los Angeles Times, Candy Magazine, and Shizen Quarterly.
+Elizabeth Brooke’s photography has been published in the Massachusetts Audubon Society newsletter, Cape Cod Times, Boston Globe, Provincetown Magazine, New York Times, Southampton Press, Provincetown Independent, Wicked Local Cape Cod, Los Angeles Times, Candy Magazine, Shizen Quarterly, Photo of the Week from Boston Photography Group.

-She has exhibited at The Provincetown Art Association & Museum, Chatham Creative Arts Center, Orleans Gallery of Photography, The Provincetown Commons, Leica Society, Photoplace Gallery, Colombia Arts Center, Cape Cod Art Center, and SE Center for Photography, to name. a few.
+She has exhibited at The Provincetown Art Association & Museum, Chatham Creative Arts Center, Orleans Gallery of Photography, The Provincetown Commons, Leica Society, Photoplace Gallery, Colombia Arts Center, Cape Cod Art Center, SE Center for Photography, Seamens Bank, and Oldfields School permanent collection, to name. a few.

 Her book, “The Lobstermen” can be purchased online at https://www.blurb.com/b/10527651-the-lobstermen